fatii-programmer/student-management-system/README.md

 🤝 Contributing:
 We love contributions!
 If you'd like to improve our system, please fork the repository, create a new branch, implement your changes, and submit a pull request.
 Your contributions are what make this project better!

-📄 License:
-This project is licensed under the MIT License.
-Feel free to use and modify it as per your needs.